YannickTriqueneaux/CSharpProjectSplitter/README.md

 The tool displays the project´s folders like they were splitted in different projects.
 The idea is to help identify the folders dependencies and figure a way to split your project into multiples.

-It uses Rolsyn Compiler API to read you project´s files and detect depencencies inside this project.
+It uses Rolsyn Compiler API to read you project´s files and detect depencencies between them.

 After that a graph will be displayed to show you the depenencies between folders.